-Bill Robbins is a business owner, consultant, advisor, published author, editor and family trustee with more than 35 years of experience in the corporate world, start-ups, and seed-stage investing, as well as in small business and healthcare.
+Bill Robbins is a business owner, start-up advisor, published author, editor and family trustee with more than 35 years of experience in the corporate world, start-ups, and seed-stage investing, as well as in small business and healthcare.
 His industry experience includes pharmaceuticals, biotechnology, medical devices, medical imaging, bioengineering, advanced materials and OTC healthcare products, as well as healthcare delivery.

 Bill founded Convergent Management, Inc. in 1997, following an early career in the world of Fortune 500 pharmaceutical and consumer health product companies and five years in a medical imaging start-up.
 During Convergent Management’s early days, Bill and his team of scientist- and physician-MBAs advised more than 50 companies, primarily from the U.S. and Israel, in fields ranging from small molecule and protein-based therapeutics, to medical devices, diagnostics, laboratory instrumentation and medical information technology, materials chemistry, and specialty products.

 In 2001, with $2 million in investment capital, Bill and colleagues founded a seed-stage venture development company, Convergent Investors, LLC (dba Convergent Ventures).
 Convergent Management assumed the role of management company for Convergent Ventures.
 As Managing Director of Convergent Ventures, Bill and his colleagues created, funded and managed four start-ups in drug discovery and advanced materials, drawing upon intellectual property and scientific leadership from the California Institute of Technology (Caltech) and UCLA.
 Developing these companies entailed extensive, daily interaction and collaboration with eminent scientists, busy tech transfer offices, and research partners at global corporations, including Pfizer, Inc., Eli Lilly, Inc. and BASF.